 Some numerous limitations and disruptions come with supply chain management.
 For fear of stockouts, these disruptions can pressure retailers to over-order excess supplies.
 But with efficient supply chain management, companies can craft clear strategies that ensure continuous inventory flow even with unexpected challenges.

 Having supply chain resilience involves making plans and strategies to enhance product availability and ensure optimal stock levels.

-Some of these strategies include having multiple distribution channels for inventory, collaborating with several suppliers and carriers, and employing experienced logistics specialists.
+Some of these strategies include having multiple distribution channels for inventory, collaborating with several suppliers and carriers that use TMS for fleet management, and employing experienced logistics specialists.

 Also, retailers with multiple sales centers can rearrange stock levels based on the demand in a particular location.
 This creates a balance to ensure that an item is not overstocked in one location and understocked in another.

 As much as overstocking can be prevented, many companies already have excess supplies on their shelves with no idea of what to do with them.
 Since the demand for these items is low and doesn’t sell well, there are other ways to take them off the shelves and free up your inventory space without incurring exponential losses.